 This beta was shown at the 1995 Winter CES in January 1995, and was the centrepiece of Nintendo's display since the "Ultra 64" was only shown behind closed doors.
 Most descriptions of the WCES event say that the Star Fox 2 units were always busy.
 The beta was impressive enough to make the cover of Total! magazine in the UK (with a nice description of the display at the WCES), and a multi-page preview in Electronic Gaming Monthly (which has more pictures than any other magazine).
 Several shots found in magazines are the same, so I assume that these come from a media package distributed by Nintendo at the WCES.

-The final beta of Star Fox 2 is the culmination of a nearly two and a half year development process to take the game from an on-the-rails shooter to a fully 3D experience.
-The game is pretty much in a final state, though the framerate counter, several debugger modes, and some hard coded cheats indicate that this beta was not the final production version.
+The so called "final beta" of Star Fox 2 is the culmination of a nearly two and a half year development process to take the game from an on-the-rails shooter to a fully 3D experience.
+The game is close to its final state, in that it is playable to the end with few game breaking bugs.
+The framerate counter, several debugger modes, and some hard coded cheats indicate that this was not the final production version.
+According to Dylan Cuthbert, some gameplay features, like randomness in enemy formations and other strategic gameplay that are in the final version have not been implemented in this version.

 When this final beta was leaked, many were not convinced that it was as near final as claimed.
 Due to the incomplete nature of Super FX emulation in mid 2002, the game had a flickering screen and tended to freeze.
 Here is what I said in an article that I wrote on September 22, 2002, after the beta leaked: